brettshollenberger/codecabulary/Closed Form.md

 6) Logarithms.

 Basically, the things you know how to do already.
 That makes it easy, but it also doesn't make it easy to write.
-While recursive functions often write themselves based on the mathematical definition, closed-form functions require a bit of legwork, a bit of luck, a bit of `magic` if you will.
+While recursive functions often write themselves based on the mathematical definition, closed-form functions require a bit of legwork and a bit of luck.